“The more you read, there more you’ll know.

 Dr Seuss

-Subject Coordinator: Mrs. Rachel Castle
+Subject Coordinators: Rachel Castle and Kim Lomas

 In pursuit of this vision, our English curriculum is built on a foundation of quality texts and books.
 Through our curriculum, our pupils have the opportunity to explore a wide range